Conceptualising the In-Between: IV. Interest

 To borrow an earlier phrase, teaching is not a matter of act but a matter of character.
 Someone may already agree with this before understanding what I mean.

 And if that’s somehow alarming, because not everyone is your friend, then note with added relief that practical wisdom is something we can exercise in concert with healthy scepticism.
 I say we can because, of course, not everybody does.
-On the other hand, the reverse is equally true: we can exercise our scepticism.
-Either way, we implicate education, things people profess to know, and teaching.
+On the other hand, the reverse is equally true: we can exercise our scepticism without practical wisdom.
+In any case, we implicate education – things people profess to know – and teaching.

 So then… a matter of character and, specifically, teachers.
 Practical wisdom informing decisions is a nuanced thing: why to act, why under the present circumstances to pick ‘this’ decision over ‘that’ one, the kind of nuance that we often call ‘the why’.
 Of course, every question asked, “Why… ?” is answerable as some sought-after outcome, the corollary “Because… ,” and ‘why’ might be offered in different ways at different times.
 Where there may be some clever reason to withhold ‘the why’ and keep people wondering, surely any such decision would be good will at its savvy best, lasting only as long as necessary.